pacoyang/price-feed/README.md

 yarn deploy
 ```

-Then update the `aggregatorContracts` in the `feeder.ts` file, Update the deployed contract address to the corresponding pair aggregator address.
+Then update the `aggregatorContracts` in the `feeder.ts` file, update the deployed contract address to the corresponding pair aggregator address.

 ### Trigger price feed update